nvs/map/README.md

   provided, then user build files will be processed.
 If the `map` settings table is provided, then a new map will be built and various map information will be passed to the user build environment.
 Changes to this information will be reflected within the built map.
+Note that user build files are run before the Lua scripts are checked.

 All commands should be executed from within the project's root directory (e.g. `map/check`).
 Depending on setup, it may be necessary to pass the